tombulled/innertube/README.md

 | Tv      | &check; | &cross;      | &cross;     | &cross;       |

 ### Endpoints
+Only the core, unauthenticated endpoints are currently implemented.
+However, between all of these you should be able to access all the data you need.
 |                                | YouTube | YouTubeMusic | YouTubeKids | YouTubeStudio |
 | ------------------------------ | ------- | ------------ | ----------- | ------------- |
 | config                         | &check; | &check;      | &check;     | &check;       |